BroncoSpace-Lab/scales-hardware/docs/FlatSat_Development.md

 #
 ### **VOXL2**
-he VOXL2 is currently bricked after attempting to update the software using the command "voxl-configure-mpa".
+The VOXL2 is currently bricked after attempting to update the software using the command "voxl-configure-mpa".

 We followed the unbricking tutorial numerous times and encountered issues with VOXL's firmware files that fail to call on its own files when flashing the board.
 We submitted a ticket to the ModalAI forum two weeks ago and havent heard back.